tmavre/BST-Data-Structures/README.md

 # BST-Data-Structures
-With this program you can insert , delete , find minimum element, find maximum element in Binary Search tree
+With this program you can insert , delete ,find a element,find minimum element, find maximum element in Binary Search tree

 traverse in Binary Search tree  with pre-order , in-order, post-order.